Alexander Rodrigues

 Programs Administrator

-From mid-2021 through to 2022, Alexander was the Robert and Elizabeth Albert Conducting Fellow with The Australian Ballet under the guidance of Nicolette Fraillon and in early 2023, was awarded an Ian Potter Cultural Trust grant to travel to see ballet companies in the UK and Europe.
-This year, Alexander has worked with Queensland Ballet as a guest conductor for their Giselle and Trilogy seasons.
+From mid-2021 to 2022, Alexander was the Robert and Elizabeth Albert Conducting Fellow with The Australian Ballet under the guidance of Nicolette Fraillon and in early 2023, was awarded an Ian Potter Cultural Trust grant to travel to see other ballet companies rehearse and perform.
+He has since been a guest conductor with Queensland Ballet, conducting performances in their 2023, 2025 and 2026 seasons with Queensland Symphony Orchestra and Camerata – Queensland Chamber Orchestra.
+Alexander has conducted members of the Tasmanian Symphony Orchestra for a private recording session of Steve Crump’s Forrest Suite with Jabra Latham as producer.
+He has also conducted a scratch orchestra for Erik Satie’s Relâche: The Last Dance On Earth project with Second Echo Ensemble.

 0432 790 040